seamustuohy/seamustuohy.github.io/consulting.md

 ## What I Do

 My mission is to support human rights and free access and exchange of knowledge by offering my professional services to donors, implementers, and technologists.
 If you seek analysis and /or innovative solutions to help you understand, design, implement, and explain technical and digital-security aspects of human rights, ICT, and/or peacebuilding projects, I can help.
-Together, we can create viable solutions to the challenges found at the intersection between the public interest and technology.
+Together, we can create viable solutions to the challenges found at the intersection of the public interest and technology.

 ## Services